britram/rains-prototype/draft-trammell-rains-protocol.md

 Queries for assertions about addresses are similar to queries for assertions about names, but have semantic restrictions similar to those for Address Assertions and Address Zones.
-An address query may have only one context.

 An Address Query body is a map.
-Queries MUST contain the the token (2), subject-addr (5), context (6), and query-types (10) keys.
-Queries MAY contain query-opts (13) and query-expires (12) keys.
+Queries MUST contain the the token (2), subject-addr (5), context (6), query-types (10), and query-expires (12) keys.
+Address Queries MAY contain query-opts (13) key.

 The value of the token (2) key, is a 16-byte array.
 Future messages or notifications containing answers to this query MUST contain this token, if